alter-ego/androidbound/README.md

 AndroidBound doesn't let you put logic in the views because the logic should be in the ViewModel or Presenter or **wherever except in the View or layout**.
 Again - Android stuff in the Activity/Fragment, logic (minus viewbinding boilerplate) in the ViewModel.
 That way you can test the ViewModel/Presenter using unit tests, which is much quicker.

+#But is it better than Android Data Binding?
+There are pros and cons.

+**Cons**

+- it uses reflection and not generated code - hence, it's slightly slower at the moment of generating binds (binding itself is not affected)
+- not all attributes can be used for bindings - wanted attributes have to be added manually to the library
+- there's no notation for converters, they have to be written manually

+**Pros**

+- you don't need adapters for supported views (ListView, GridView)
+- value converters are based on type, but are also named.
+That means that you can have multiple converters that convert, say, `Boolean` to `Integer`
+- it supports hierarchical binding so instead of binding to an object `MyObject`, you can also bind to `MyObject.MySubObject` etc.
+- total support for two-way binding, and return binds (view -> method) pass on the object that's bound to the view and not the view itself (cleaner code, don't have to keep/fetch the objects)
+- uses RxJava internally - so if there are bugfixes or improvements there, they will trickle down
+- automatic URL loading

 #OK, you convinced me.
 How do I use this?
 Here's a quick guide.